estruyf/blog-content/content/posts/2021-03-23-new-vscode-extension-for-autocompleting-your-microsoft-graph-apis.md

 Another option could be to use it in combination with the popular [rest-client extension](REST Client - Visual Studio Marketplace).

-{{< caption "/2021/03/msgraph4.png" "Using it in combination with the Rest Client in VSCode mentioned by Darrel Miller"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAHCAYAAAAxrNxjAAAAAklEQVR4AewaftIAAADASURBVG3BQUrDUBSG0e+/L6/VRKFQJ3U/0qnOXUoG7kpwIC7ALsGRnTRgEBpjk7zkSgaCA8/R/d2tv7zuGPqBqjrwPxHe9vuHPk18J2eRX7I4z8lCwAQhBMyMcUxk15sNq9UKswA4H3XNNF4giZm7U1UVWVmWbLc3SCCJGJd0w0Q8y4kxMnt+esQk8cvdictIfXinaz4ZTw3jqQGfMMeRhBBmxtfxiIXALKWEmWFmaL2+8qIoQICDTPRdx19t2/IDgGBKqzLTQU0AAAAASUVORK5CYII=" "600" >}}
+{{< caption-new "/uploads/2021/03/msgraph4.png" "Using it in combination with the Rest Client in VSCode mentioned by Darrel Miller"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAHCAYAAAAxrNxjAAAAAklEQVR4AewaftIAAADASURBVG3BQUrDUBSG0e+/L6/VRKFQJ3U/0qnOXUoG7kpwIC7ALsGRnTRgEBpjk7zkSgaCA8/R/d2tv7zuGPqBqjrwPxHe9vuHPk18J2eRX7I4z8lCwAQhBMyMcUxk15sNq9UKswA4H3XNNF4giZm7U1UVWVmWbLc3SCCJGJd0w0Q8y4kxMnt+esQk8cvdictIfXinaz4ZTw3jqQGfMMeRhBBmxtfxiIXALKWEmWFmaL2+8qIoQICDTPRdx19t2/IDgGBKqzLTQU0AAAAASUVORK5CYII=" "600" >}}

 Let me know how you would use it.